binary-com/daily-report/_posts/en/2018-07-13-Dollar-backs-off-the-pace-as-pound-lags-13-july-18.md

 ---
 ## Morning Report: 07.00 London

 The US dollar has lifted off the pace somewhat, though dollar pairs are mixed in their reaction.
 The AUD/USD is capitalising on this and building on yesterday’s gains.
-The GBP/USD and EUR/USD are subdued however, with the pound marking three days of gains against the dollar the euro four.
+The GBP/USD and EUR/USD are subdued however, with the pound marking three days of gains against the dollar.

 The USD/CHF is unchanged after rising sharply towards the highs yesterday.
 Meanwhile, the USD/CAD lost ground yesterday and is unchanged this morning as oil prices firm.